History of Chicago Sky in Timeline

 In November 2018, James Wade was hired as the team's new head coach and general manager.

-In 2019, the Sky finished with a 20–14 record and entered the playoffs as a fifth seed; James Wade received the Coach of the Year Award, and Vandersloot exceeded her own assists-per-game record.
+The 2019 season was a turnaround for the Sky, as they entered the playoffs as a fifth seed.
+James Wade received the Coach of the Year Award and Courtney Vandersloot exceeded her own assists-per-game record.

-In the 2020 season, which was shortened and held in a bubble in Bradenton, Florida due to the COVID-19 pandemic, the Sky ended the season with a sixth-seeded 12–10 record.
+In the 2020 season, which was shortened due to the COVID-19 pandemic, the Sky ended with a 12–10 record and lost in the first round of the playoffs to the Phoenix Mercury.

-February 1, 2021: Candace Parker Signs with the Sky
+February 1, 2021: Candace Parker Signs with Sky

-On February 1, 2021, the Sky announced the signing of free agent Candace Parker, who wanted to return to her hometown team.
+On February 1, 2021, the Sky announced the signing of free agent Candace Parker.
+Parker wanted to return to her hometown team.

-On October 17, 2021, the Chicago Sky won their first WNBA Championship, defeating the Phoenix Mercury 3–1 in the 2021 WNBA Finals.
+On October 17, 2021, the Chicago Sky won their first WNBA Championship, defeating the Phoenix Mercury 3–1 in the WNBA Finals.
+Kahleah Copper was named the Finals MVP.

 October 19, 2021: Championship Parade and Rally

-On October 19, 2021, a parade and rally were held to celebrate the Chicago Sky's WNBA Championship win.
+On October 19, 2021, a parade and rally were held to celebrate the Chicago Sky winning the WNBA Championship.

-In the 2022 season, the Sky posted a 26–10 record and earned the second seed.
-The Sky also appeared in the WNBA Commissioner's Cup, hosting the game but losing to the Las Vegas Aces.
+During the 2022 season, the team posted a 26–10 record and earned the second seed and appeared in the WNBA Commissioner's Cup, losing to the Las Vegas Aces.
+The Sky lost in the semifinals to the Connecticut Sun.

-In October 2023, Teresa Weatherspoon was named the new head coach and Jeff Pagliocca as the new general manager for the Sky.
+In October 2023, the Sky named Teresa Weatherspoon as the new head coach and Jeff Pagliocca as the new general manager.

 August 26, 2024: Introduction of Skye the Lioness

-On August 28, 2024, Skye the Lioness made its debut at the Wintrust arena.
-Sky Guy, the team's legacy mascot, remained to support Skye's debut through the 2024 season.
+On August 28, 2024, Skye the Lioness debuted at the Wintrust arena.
+Sky Guy remained through the 2024 season to support Skye the Lioness' debut.

 In November 2024, Tyler Marsh was appointed as the new head coach for the Chicago Sky.

-In the 2024 season, the Sky ultimately finished 10th with a 13–27 record and failed to make the playoffs.
+In 2024 the Sky finished 10th with a 13-27 record and failed to make the playoffs.
 After the season, Weatherspoon was fired.